Haoz2/Haoz2.github.io/README.md

 ### About Me

 I am a Master degree candidate in Civil Engineering under supervision of Professor Wang-xinzhi.
 I am affliated with State Key Laboratory of Geomechanics and Geotechnical Engineering at CAS.
-I got my bachelor's degree from Hefei University of Technology[https://www.hfut.edu.cn/].
+I got my bachelor's degree from [Hefei University of Technology](https://www.hfut.edu.cn/).
 You can reach me through my email address haozeal at gmail dot com.

-### Markdown
+### Research

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for